NiroshSuthagar/project-housing/README.md

 Unnamed: 0
 unique_id - Not needed (better to de-identify) price_paid
-deed_date - Date of sale??
+x - Date of sale??
 postcode - Remove
 property_type - Important: Encode
 new_build - Delete (as only NON new builds)